awsdocs/amazon-eks-user-guide/doc_source/node-efa.md

       curl -o efa-p4d-managed-nodegroup.yaml https://raw.githubusercontent.com/aws-samples/aws-efa-eks/main/cloudformation/efa-p4d-managed-nodegroup.yaml
       ```

    1. Copy the following text to your computer\.
-Replace *p4d\.24xlarge* with an instance type from step 1\.
-Replace *subnet\-0d403852a65210a29* with the ID of the private subnet that you identified in step 2\.b\.v\.
-Replace *path\-to\-downloaded\-cfn\-template* with the path to the `efa-p4d-managed-nodegroup.yaml` that you downloaded in the previous step\.
-Replace *your\-public\-key\-name* with the name of your public key\.
+Replace `p4d.24xlarge` with an instance type from step 1\.
+Replace `subnet-0d403852a65210a29` with the ID of the private subnet that you identified in step 2\.b\.v\.
+Replace `path-to-downloaded-cfn-template` with the path to the `efa-p4d-managed-nodegroup.yaml` that you downloaded in the previous step\.
+Replace `your-public-key-name` with the name of your public key\.
 Once you've made the replacements, run the modified command\.

       ```
       aws cloudformation create-stack \